 The best high-yield online savings accounts offer strong interest rates and great customer service, making them a popular option for savers.
 Studies also show online savings accounts often come with lower fees.

 “High-yield” is unfortunately a bit of a misnomer these days; a decade ago, interest rates were 4% and 5% among select savings accounts and money market accounts.
-Today, the best rates are all below 2% while a fair amount are still hovering around 1%, many rates are now dipping below the 1% mark.
+Today, the best rates are around 2% while a fair amount are still hovering around 1% or more.
 This trend will continue until banks and credit unions need more cash from depositors.

 Based on my own experiences and reviews from other Consumerism Commentary readers, here are the most-recommended accounts for short-term savings.
 All of the listed interest rates directly below from our partners and in the table that follows are current but they are subject to change by the banks.
 Although I have nine accounts listed below the table of rates, you don’t need to have accounts with that many different banks.
 Choose one that fits you the best.